 Fleur de Thé, Kent

-If you’re heading on holiday in Kent, a stop at Fleur de Thé in Rochester is essential on the itinerary.
+If you live nearby or are heading on holiday in Kent, then a stop at Fleur de Thé in Rochester is essential on the itinerary.
 This unique and cosy teahouse offers a touch of French elegance served up with a dash of shabby chic quirk.
 With a fabulous selection of cakes and scones presented on delicate and colourful porcelain, as well as a range of gifts and homeware to browse, it’s the ideal place to catch up with family and friends.

 Image courtesty of Fleur de Thé